To find out more about joining Troop 451, attend a

 The Merit Badges page has more detailed information.

-and Senior Patrol Leader, are elected twice a year.
+Leaders and Senior Patrol Leader, are elected twice a

-Elections take place during the troop meetings on the
+year.
+Elections take place during the troop meetings

 Other leadership positions, such as Assistant Senior Patrol Leader, Quartermaster, Librarian, Historian, and Scribe, are appointed by the Senior Patrol Leader with the consultation of the Scoutmaster.
 The Instructor and Troop Guide leadership positions are appointed by the Scoutmaster.
 Many Scouts get their first leadership experience either as a Den Chief, or in one of the appointed positions.
 Den Chiefs are basically patrol leaders to a den of Cub Scouts.
 The Den Chief is a very important leadership position, since they set the example for young Cub Scouts thinking about one day joining the Boy Scouts.
 A Scout can be a Den Chief for as long as the adult den leader wants and needs him.